EnigmaCurry/d.rymcg.tech/wireguard/README.md

 guide/section from wireguard.com, which it is documented that this loosly follows the same thing that [wg-quick](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8) does, just in a more transparent fashion.
-The wireguard.com guide also shows an even cooler, superior method, using network namespaces, and they have included a script for that method.
+The wireguard.com guide shows an even cooler, superior method, using network namespaces, and they included a script for that method.
 It is slightly more complex than the "classic solution", and their script does not appear to be compatible with tools like NetworkManager, so [vpn.sh](vpn.sh) has not yet attempted to implement the namespace method.